Fetch! with Ruff Ruffman: Fetchtok

 On July 21, 2022, WGBH and Jim Conroy released FetchTok, a TikTok-based challenge where Ruff (voiced again by Conroy) asks viewers to record themselves performing his challenges and posting them on the app.
+Former FETCHer Liza Giangrande participates in three of the four challenges.

 Reception

 Critical response

 The show was an instant hit with audiences and received critical acclaim.
 The New York Times praised the series, writing "The show’s creators have written in all the sarcasm and amazingness of a more sophisticated and harder-edged show, but not in a way that condones such behavior.
 There’s a kind of genius to the setup."
 Larisa Wiseman of Common Sense Media gave the series four out of five stars, saying this entertaining PBS series combines the comedy of a cartoon, the challenge of a game show, and the best of reality TV.

 Awards and accolades

 Fetch! has received numerous awards over the years.